cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document, the operator "^" stands for exponentiation.
+Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document, the operator "^" stands for exponentiation, and, in the HTML and PDF versions, subtraction and negation are rendered as a hyphen ("-", as are various dashes).

 # Packed CBOR